AtteAalto/BINGO/README.md

 >
 >`data.ts = {y1 , y2};`

 __If your data is uniformly sampled, with no external input, no missing measurements, no prior knowledge of the network, and none of the time series correspond to knockout/knockdown experiments, you are good to go.
-If this is not the case, read further.__
+If this is not the case, read further.
+BINGO can be applied on pseudotime series as well, but the data structure is slightly different.__

 ### Sampling times